scottpeterson/pnwquizzing/docs/qm_best.md

 When listening to a quizzer answer a question, the quizmaster must remain silent with only the following being the acceptable exceptions:

-- If a quizzer provided all the information in the answer except the clarification of a pronoun present which is part of the answer, the quizmaster will say, `Clarify PRONOUN.`
+- If a quizzer provided all the information in the answer except the clarification of a pronoun present which is part of the answer, the quizmaster will say, `Can you identify PRONOUN?`
 - On reference question, if the quizzer has given all the information in the question and the answer and the complete question was not read, the quizmaster will ask, `What's your question?`
 - On a finish or quote type question, once the quizzer has quoted to the end of the required verse, if the quote is not yet correct, the quizmaster will say, `Again.` This will occur as often as needed until the quizzer quotes the verse perfectly or the 30 second time limit expires.
 - If a quizzer, upon clearly pausing in reply after having attempted a full answer, is missing information required in either the question or answer, the quizmaster will, when the quizzer is not speaking, say, `More.`